Quotes For Gardeners

 And the butterfly

-Flutters by.
+Flutters by."

 - Stanley Cook

-now the woods put forth their blossoms, and the year assumes its gay attire.
+"Now every field is clothed with grass, and every tree with leaves; now the woods put forth their blossoms, and the year assumes its gay attire."

 - Virgil

-For lo, the winter is past, the rain is over and gone;
+"For lo, the winter is past, the rain is over and gone;

 The flowers appear on the earth, the time of singing has come